MOYO — The Zimbabwe Heritage Series · Volume I | TeteGetty.com

 The Direct Bloodline of Changamire Dombo I

 The Moyo Netombo are not merely associated with the Rozvi royal house.
-They are the direct blood descendants of Changamire Dombo I himself — the paramount sovereign who founded the Rozvi Empire, expelled the Portuguese from the Zimbabwe interior twice, and organised the greatest pre-colonial state in Zimbabwe’s history.
+They are the direct blood descendants of Changamire Dombo I himself.
 While the Ndizvo branch produced the succession of Mambos, the Netombo are the children and descendants of Dombo I’s own body — the royal bloodline carried forward in its most direct and unbroken form.
-Every Moyo Netombo alive today descends from the man who made the Portuguese Viceroy of India beg the King of Portugal for help.

 Chidawo: Netombo, Nitombo.
-Found in Zimbabwe’s heartlands, in South Africa, in the global diaspora of the Rozvi descendants.
-Where you find a Moyo Netombo, you find someone whose veins carry the blood of Changamire Dombo I — and whose ancestors stood in the royal court of Danamombe and said: “This one has the right.
-This one is next.
-This is what Dombo I’s blood says.”
+Found in Zimbabwe’s heartlands, South Africa, and the global diaspora.
+Where you find a Moyo Netombo, you find someone whose veins carry the blood of Changamire Dombo I.

 Moyo Dhewa — The Military Arm

 Chidawo: Dhewa, Vanyai.
-The word Dhewa in the detembo opening — Hekani Sahayi Dhewa Moyondizvo — directly honours the military arm within the family’s own praise poem.
-The warriors are named before the king.
+The word Dhewa in the detembo opening — Hekani Sahayi Dhewa Moyondizvo — directly honours the military arm before the king.
+The warriors are named first.
 This is not an accident of composition.
 It is the Rozvi’s acknowledgment that you cannot hold a crown if no one guards the borders.

 Bvumavaranda — The Scholars